Diarrhoea - for symptoms and self-care advice click http://www.health.govt.nz/your-health/conditions-and-treatments/diseases-and-illnesses/diarrhoea

 • If you work as a food handler you must not work until all your symptoms have settled for 48 hours.
 In addition do not prepare food for others - for example in a flat and for 48 hours after your symptoms have settled

 • If you feel you need to attend Student Health please phone us first and give a brief outline of your problem.
 This information helps us provide the most suitable care.
-This may mean phone advice, seeing a health professional or having prescribed medication, observation and rest at Student Health for several hours
+This may mean phone advice, seeing a health professional and/or having prescribed medication, observation and rest at Student Health for several hours

 • The single most effective way of stopping the spread of infectious diarrhoea/vomiting is hand-washing.
 Use soap, warm water and rub hands for at least 20 seconds, then dry them for a further 20 seconds.
 Cleaning: use bleach diluted (20 ml-4 teaspoons to 1 litre water) to clean, taps, toilets, bench tops.